-- 62. (1) Parliament shall by law provide for regulating - - (a) the raising and maintaining of the defence services of Bangladesh and of their reserves; - (b) the grant of commissions therein; - (c) the appointment of chiefs of staff of the defence services, and their salaries and allowances ; and - (d) the discipline and other matters relating to those services and reserves. - (2) Until Parliament by law provides for the matters specified in clause - (1) the President may, by order, provide for such of them as are not already subject to existing law.
+- a. the raising and maintaining of the defence services of Bangladesh and of their reserves; - b. the grant of commissions therein; - c. the appointment of Chief of Staff of the defence services, and their salaries and allowances; and - d. the discipline and other matters relating to those services and reserves. - 2.
+Until Parliament by law provides for the matters specified in clause (1), the President may, by order, provide for such of them as are not already subject to existing law.

-War
+63. War

-63. (1) War shall not be declared and the Republic shall not participate in any war except with the assent of Parliament.
+1. War shall not be declared and the Republic shall not participate in any war except with the assent of Parliament.